Serves: 4-8 depending on the size of the pears

 Preparation time: 60 minutes plus 1-hour cooling time, tastes best if prepared a day ahead

-A savoury dessert option for an elegant dinner.
+A savory dessert option for an elegant dinner.
 This recipe maximises the pears natural sweetness.
-For added drama I fill the core holes with a scoop of vanilla ice cream using a melon baller as a measure to form the balls.
+For added drama, I fill the core holes with a scoop of vanilla ice cream using a melon baller as a measure to form the balls.

 - 4 firm not too ripe Williams pears, peeled, sliced in half lengthwise and cored